0x4f48/rc5-midi-controller/README.md

 Check the schematics to assemble the parts.

-    • Input power lines (9V) is directly hokked up to the output jack for RC-5.
+    • Input power lines (9V) is directly hooked up to the output jack for RC-5.